eklem/daq-proc/README.md

 # nowsearch-docproc
-Simple document processor for [nowsearch.xyz](https://github.com/eklem/nowsearch.xyz) to make any search a little better.
+Simple document processor for [nowsearch.xyz](https://github.com/eklem/nowsearch.xyz) to makes search running in the browser a little better.
 Removes stopwords (smaller index and less irrelevant hits), extract keywords to filter on and prepares ngrams for auto-complete functionality.

 ## Dependencies